dotnet/docs/docs/machine-learning/tutorials/github-issue-classification.md

 In this tutorial, you learned how to:
 > [!div class="checklist"]
 > * Understand the problem
-> * Select the appropriate machine learning task
+> * Select the appropriate machine learning algorithm
 > * Prepare your data
-> * Create the learning pipeline
+> * Extract Features and transform the data
-> * Load a classifier
 > * Train the model
 > * Evaluate the model with a different dataset
-> * Predict the test data outcomes with the model
+> * Predict a single instance of test data outcome with the trained model
+> * Predict a single instance of test data with a loaded model

 Advance to the next tutorial to learn more
 > [!div class="nextstepaction"]